shubhamthorve531/Quote-Generator/README.md

 # Quote-Generator
-Generates a random quotes.
+Generates a random quotes,
-Using JavaScript and Quote-generator Api
+Using JavaScript functions and Quote-generator Api